stoeps13/connections-doc/source/admin/admin/t_admin_homepage_config_news_data_cleanup.md

 interval
 :   Specifies the interval at which the task runs.
 This property is a string value that must be specified in Cron format.
 For more information about the Cron schedule, see *Scheduling tasks*.

+!!! note
-**Note:** If you disable the database clean-up tasks, you run the risk of rapidly reaching your file system storage limit as the database increases in size.
+    If you disable the database clean-up tasks, you run the risk of rapidly reaching your file system storage limit as the database increases in size.
 Disabling these tasks can also result in poor data access performance.

 1. To configure database clean-up tasks, complete the following steps.
 2. Start the wsadmin client from the following directory of the system on which you installed the Deployment Manager: